HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 **Output**

-A text block with job title, employer name, location, employment type, posting date, application link, and the first 2000 characters of the job description.
+A text block with job title, employer name, location, employment type, posting date, application link and the first 2000 characters of the job description.

 If no details are found for the given ID, the tool returns a message saying so.